How to use the TAKE function

 TAKE(array, rows, [columns])

-6. TAKE Function example - negative values
+6. Example - negative values

 The TAKE function lets you use negative arguments, this means that the function returns rows/columns from the end.
+The TAKE function counts columns from left to right and rows from top to bottom.

 Formula in cell B9: